RainbowMiner/RainbowMiner/README.md

   - 'blockmasterscoins' mine most profitable coin.
 Either with auto-exchange to a currency of wish, or mine directly to individual coin wallets.
 If you setup RainbowMiner with many algorithm, expect a lot of switching.
 </details>
 <details><summary>Bsod</summary> https://bsod.pw/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
-<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC), you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
+<details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>
+<details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MiningPoolHub / MiningPooHubCoins</summary>

 https://miningpoolhub.com/ auto-exchange and paymout in BTC, username required